katyukha/odoo-rpc-client/README.rst

     session.option('store_passwords', True)
     session.save()

-In this way, only when You connect first time, You need to explicitly pass password to *connect* of *get_db* methods.
+Next use it likt shell (or like lib), but *do not forget to save session, after new connection*

-(*do not forget to save session, after new connection*)
+*Note*: in old version of IPython getpass was not work correctly, so maybe You will need to pass password directly to *session.connect* method.

 General usage